TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 When you begin writing, it is important to remember that you are communicating ideas about a topic to a specific audience.
 In order to convey your ideas well, you need to write clearly and concisely with set of specific guidelines.
 This is important for two reasons: to keep your reader's attention and to make sure your meaning is clear.
 If your writing is long-winded, you will either lose the interest of your reader or confuse your reader.
 When your writing is more concise and clear, this will motivate your reader to pay attention to what you have to say.

 There are also times when you are writing with a specific purpose in mind.
 For example, to prepare an assignment or a board briefing document.
-Using clear and concise writing helps a writer communicate what needs to be said in an efficient and effective way.
+Writing clearly and concisely helps a writer communicate what needs to be said in an efficient and effective way.
 It is also easy to understand and helps the writer connect with the audience.
 Here is an excellent resource by the Purdue Owl Writing Center on "<a href="https://owl.purdue.edu/owl/english_as_a_second_language/esl_students/tips_for_writing_in_north_american_colleges/index.html">Tips for Writing in North American Colleges</a>".
 This website is full of helpful resources to help you improve your scholarly writing.
 <h3>Learning Activity 3.3 - Read, Watch and Practice!</h3>
 <ul>
  	<li>In this learning activity you will read chapter 3 and 4 of the APA (2010) manual which discusses writing clearly and concisely and the mechanics of APA style.</li>